xieyuheng/fidb-zero/docs/manual/03-the-http-api.md

 we also want to operate on other kinds of files such as markdown, image, mp3 and so on.

-- **Problem 3.1:** How to distinguish different kinds of resources referenced by a path?
+- **Problem 3.1:** File and data are both referenced by path, but they are two different kinds of resources.
+  How to distinguish them?

 - **Solution 3.1:** We can add `kind=...` query parameter to a request, where the value of `kind` explicitly denotes the kind of resource.